Pylons/deform/docs/glossary.rst

      for strutured form submission value deserialization.

    schema
+     A nested collection of :term:`schema node` objects representing an arrangement of data.

+   schema node
-     A schema can serialize an :term:`appstruct` to a :term:`cstruct` and deserialize a :term:`cstruct` to an :term:`appstruct` (object derived from :class:`colander.SchemaNode` or one of the colander Schema classes).
-Schemas are offered by the :term:`Colander` package in :mod:`deform`.
+     A schema node can serialize an :term:`appstruct` to a :term:`cstruct` and deserialize a :term:`cstruct` to an :term:`appstruct` (object derived from
+     :class:`colander.SchemaNode` or one of the colander Schema classes).
+Schemas are a concept used by deform, but actually implemented and offered by the :term:`Colander` package.

    widget
      Serializes a :term:`cstruct` into a form rendering and